Nick Chubb Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Over his seven career matchups against the Steelers, Chubb averaged 68.7 rushing yards per game, 23.8 fewer yards than his over/under in Monday's game.
+- In his seven career matchups against them, Chubb has averaged 68.7 rushing yards per game versus the Steelers, 22.8 fewer than his over/under in Monday's game.

 - Chubb, in seven matchups against the Steelers, has run for a TD once, but not more than one in a single contest.

-- The Steelers give up 142.7 yards per game on the ground, the NFL's worst rush defense.
+- In terms of defending against the run, the Steelers are 32nd in the league, allowing 142.7 yards per game.

-- This season the Steelers have conceded 16 rushing TDs.
-They are ranked 23rd in the NFL in that category.
+- This season the Steelers are ranked 23rd in the league in rushing touchdowns allowed (16).

 Recent Performances

-- In last week's matchup with the Packers, Chubb rushed for 126 yards on 17 carries (averaging 7.4 yards per carry) while scoring one touchdown on the ground.
+- Against the Packers last week, Chubb rushed 17 times for 126 yards (7.4 yards per attempt) and scored one touchdown.

-- Over his last three outings, Chubb has rushed for 276 yards (92.0 per game) on 57 carries with two touchdowns.
+- In his last three games, Chubb has piled up 57 carries for 276 yards (92.0 per game) and two touchdowns.

 Chubb's Cleveland Teammates